Blogs/Quality Assurance Testing

 Why Is a Good Defect Report Important?

-• The overall software quality improves as issues are resolved effectively.
+• Higher overall software quality

 Key Elements of a Good Defect Report